1. DEMON DRINK

 On Never Mind the Buzzcocks once the guests had to work out the lyrics of Smells Like Teen Spirit and came up with 'I feel two pigs, in containers' (try it – it works).

-I'm not going to take that sort of risk here, though I have had to take a stab at the intro to AWOL below.
 The fancy dress was from the Never and Always video.
 Brennan had a monk outfit, but I don't remember if he wore it on this night.

 If you never saw the Three Johns back then, this is what it was like.
 You didn't get jokes about being fat when you went to see Nick Cave.
 I don't recall Morrissey and Marr dressing up as popes and bees, though I think it would have done them good.
 Political bands of the day - indeed, the political left generally - weren't known for their knockabout humour.
 And let's not forget that the songs were brilliant.
 Still are, in fact.